churchwerks/churchwerks.github.io/_posts/2017-07-14-first_thoughts.markdown

 ## First Step
 There are no even numbers that are prime, other than the number 2.
 So we should check for that truth.
 ## Second Step
 `#prime?()` should first compare the integer to a list of known integers that are Prime.
-This list contains the first 168 Prime numbers and will have added to it any numbers that are found to be prime by the method itself.
+This list contains the first 168 Prime numbers.
+The method will add to it any numbers that are found to be prime by the method itself.
 ## Third Step
 If the integer has passed both of the above steps, then we need to get our hands dirty and write some code.
 ```Ruby